PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Html Source Not Contain
+## Assert Html Source Not Match

-Asserts that the entire HTML source between the opening and closing "html" tags not contain the given value.
+Asserts that the entire HTML source between the opening and closing "html" tags not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertHtmlSourceNotContain(text)
+assertHtmlSourceNotMatch(text)
 `

 ### Parameters